ChrisGithegi/FinalYearProject/README.md

 This project uses anonymised and/or synthesised ANPR data to carry out traffic modelling and mining for smart city management

-Taking in Leeds ANPR data, the goal is to organise the data into the most valuable data with no missing fields into rows, Insert the data into knime and have a play with that to get different outputs & from there host that on a webpage
+Through the input of Leeds ANPR data, the goal is to visualise this information in a format that is presentable to the user allowing the user to retrieve information based on queries made by the user.
+Simulating Clean Air Zones will allow the user to visualise the amount of revenue that can be created through the input of the previous query, on a daily basis.

 #HOW TO RUN